-Superelasticity, refers to the ability of Nitinol and certain other metals to return to their original shape after severe deformations.
-As such, it is an extension of the conventional elasticity that all metals exhibit to varying degrees: stainless steel (SS) can return to its original length if stretched up to 0.3% of its original length, extremely elastic titanium alloys up to 2%, and superelastic Nitinol, over 10%.

-While a superelastic material appears macroscopically to be simply 'very elastic', in fact the mechanism of deformation is quite different from conventional elasticity, or simply the stretching of atomic bonds.
-When a stress is applied to Nitinol, and after a rather modest elastic deformation, superelastic Nitinol changes its crystal structure from austenite to martensite.
-The austenite, or 'parent' crystal structure is cubic in nature; the martensitic 'daughter' structure is a complex monoclinic structure.
-This 'stress assisted' phase transition allows the material to change shape as a direct response to the applied stress.
+Superelasticity refers to the ability of Nitinol and certain other metals to return to their original shape after severe deformations.
+As such, it is an extension of the conventional elasticity that all metals exhibit to varying degrees: stainless steel can return to its original length if stretched up to 0.3% of its original length, extremely elastic titanium alloys up to 2%, and superelastic Nitinol more than 10%.
+While a superelastic material appears macroscopically to be simply very elastic, in fact its mechanism of deformation is quite different from that in conventional elastic materials, where the atomic bonds are simply stretched.
+When a stress is applied to Nitinol, and after a rather modest elastic deformation, it changes its crystal structure from austenite to martensite.1 This stress-assisted phase transition allows the material to change shape as directed by the applied stress.
 When the stresses are removed, the material reverts to the original austenite and recovers its original shape.